 Subscribe to our YouTube channel for more educational videos.

-So you’ve decided to invest in long-term paint protection for your car.
+So you’ve decided to get rid of your old car thanks to junk auto removal in Perth, and you’ve not only invested in a new car but you’ve also invested in long-term paint protection for it.
 That’s fantastic.
 But you have some questions about next steps:

 We answer those questions and more in the video above.

 There are a number of things to note when discussing the proper care of Paint Protection Film or a Ceramic Coating, but we should start with one simple guideline that may surprise you: In general, you care for your Paint Protection Film or Ceramic Coating in the same way as you care for your vehicle’s factory paint.

 How to Wash Your Car: Principles Behind Proper Car Washing Technique

 We’ll get into some specific guidelines for the care of Paint Protection Film or a Ceramic Coating, but let’s make sure basic car-washing principles are sound first.